ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Additional Experiments

 \subsection{Model Accuracy}

-The performance of methods varies across different datasets.
+We report the model accuracy with varying numbers of shards in Figure \ref{fig:accuracy}.
+The accuracy of all models decreases as the number of shards increases.
+Although each single constituent model exhibits a significant downward trend, the decline in the performance of the ensembled model is considerably more slight.
+The performance of \projectname ~in Table \ref{tab: overview} varies across different datasets.
 Firstly, the larger the model, the longer the unlearning update takes, leading to longer AWT.
-Secondly, for easily classifiable datasets or models with higher accuracy, such as Purchase and Mnist, different constituent models are more likely to give consistent predictions, resulting in a lower probability of uncertified predictions.
+Secondly, for easily classifiable datasets or models with higher accuracy, such as Purchase and Mnist, different constituent models are more likely to give consistent prediction results, resulting in a lower probability of uncertified prediction results.
 However, for Resnet-18 trained on ImageNette, which has lower accuracy, uncertified prediction results are more likely, triggering more frequent unlearning updates and longer waiting times.
-We report the model accuracy with varying numbers of shards in Figure \ref{fig:accuracy}.
-The accuracy of all models decreases as the number of shards increases.